ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 Collection versions
 ^^^^^^^^^^^^^^^^^^^

-Each time you publish your collection, you publish a new version.
+Each time you publish your collection, you create a new version.
 Once you publish a version of a collection, you cannot delete or modify that version.
 Ensure that everything looks okay before publishing.
 The only way to change a collection is to release a new version.
 The latest version of a collection (by highest version number) will be the version displayed everywhere in Galaxy or Automation Hub; however, users will still be able to download older versions.

 Collection versions use `Semantic Versioning <https://semver.org/>`_ for version numbers.
 Please read the official documentation for details and examples.
 In summary: